 This series of unique artworks relate to, or were produced by, the nocturnal immersion of a large photographic ‘raft’ in the sea.
-These immersions took place at Bushrangers Bay (south of Melbourne) five times between the southern summer solstice of 1996 and the southern winter solstice of 1997.
-The artworks include some 150 camera-less toned gelatin silver images on fibre paper made on location, a cube of sand and a wooden beam inscribed with text.
+These immersions took place at Bushrangers Bay (south of Melbourne) five times between the southern summer solstice of 1996 and the winter solstice of 1997.
+The artworks comprise over two hundred camera-less toned gelatin silver images on fibre paper made on location plus a cube of sand.
 All are unique objects of various sizes.
-Pieces are held in the collections of the National Gallery of Victoria, Melbourne (46 pieces), Lake Macquarie City Gallery, Newcastle, NSW (4 pieces), State Library of Victoria, Melbourne (1 piece), Nevada Museum of Art, Reno, Nevada, USA (1 piece) and private collections (6 pieces).
-Only a handful of the smaller paper works are illustrated here.
+Artworks from the project are held in the collections of the National Gallery of Victoria, Melbourne (46 pieces), Lake Macquarie City Gallery, Newcastle, NSW (4 pieces), the State Library of Victoria, Melbourne (1 piece), the Nevada Museum of Art, Reno, Nevada, USA (1 piece) and several private collections (6 pieces).
+Only a handful of the smaller works are illustrated here.
 Enquire here.

 In a milieu infatuated with the virtual and the digital, The Wave affirms the beauty of tactile materials, the revelatory power of simple photochemical processes and a sense of wonder in wild nature.
 By abandoning the camera in favour of a more direct interplay of artist, ecosystem and emulsion, The Wave presents another way of seeing to the cool and familiar optical conventions of the landscape photography tradition.
 In a culture dominated by anthropocentric hubris, The Wave blurs the boundary between the intentional (‘human’) and unintentional (‘nature’).